Resistance Bands Benefits

 Weights are expensive, usually $0.50 – $1.00 per pound.
 If you are working with limited space, the PowerBlock weights (WAY better than the Bowflex weights in my experience) are a good solution.

-However, much less portable than bands, which you can take them with you everywhere without any hassle.
+However, much less portable than bands, you can take them with you everywhere without any hassle.

 Resistance Bands Pros and Cons